zammad/zammad-admin-documentation/system/translations.rst

 All your custom translations will show up in the overview table when added.
 And they will even persist across Zammad updates!

+.. hint:: Make sure to reload your browser if a translated string is not displayed.

 Reverting to Original Translations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^